Private Family-Friendly Vatican and Sistine Chapel Tour

 Do I have to pay for babies and toddlers?

-Children under three are free of charge, but if you want them to receive the gift at the end of the tour, pay for a "five and under" ticket.
+Children under three are free of charge, but if you want them to receive the gift at the end of the tour, you'll need to pay for a "five and under" ticket.

 What to bring?